hirsche/hyperledger/README.md

 # hyperledger

-Environment for running hyperledger fabric unsing vagrant and hyper-v as hyperviser.
-Operating system used is Unbuntu 16.04 LTS
+Environment for running and developing hyperledger fabric applications using vagrant to help provisioning and hyper-v as hyperviser.
+Operating system used is Unbuntu 16.04 LTS.

 ## Prerequisites